prp-e/openwindui/prompt.md

-Your task is to desing a UI kit in pure html with tailwind css, in order to make the task of designing pages easier.
-What you're going to do is this:
+We're in a mission to make a UI kit with tailwind css for ONLY pure html.
+This UI library will be used in projects were we can't use JSX, such as Python's Jinja or Ruby's ERB.
+So it is important to provide all beautiful, modern, minimalistic and sleek components to pure html.
+Remember to generate only pure html with the following details.

 - Generate a component
 - Put the component (a preview of) next to a code block (the code block must be copiable)